History of Galicia: Contemporary Galicia

 Galician nationalist and federalist movements arose in the 19th century, and after the Second Spanish Republic was declared in 1931, Galicia became an autonomous region following a referendum.

-Following the Spanish Civil War and once established the Spanish State, a Galician from Ferrol, Galicia's autonomy statute was annulled (as were those of Catalonia and the Basque provinces).
+Following the Spanish Civil War and once established the Spanish State, Galicia's autonomy statute was annulled (as were those of Catalonia and the Basque provinces).
 Francoist Spain also suppressed any official promotion of the Galician language (although its everyday use was never proscribed).
 During the last decade of Franco's rule, there was a renewal of nationalist sentiment in Galicia.

 Following the transition to democracy following Franco's death in 1975, Galicia regained its status as an autonomous region within Spain.
 Varying degrees of nationalist or separatist sentiment are evident at the political level.
 The only nationalist party of any electoral significance, the Bloque Nacionalista Galego or BNG, advocates greater autonomy from the Spanish state, and the preservation of Galician heritage and culture.
 Other factions advocate total independence from Spain, while some smaller groupings aspire to integrate with Portugal and the Portuguese-speaking world.
 However, the nationalist parties have hitherto obtained only minority electoral support at election time.

 From 1990 to 2005, the region's government and parliament, the Xunta de Galicia was presided over by the Partido Popular ('People's Party', Spain's main national conservative party) under Manuel Fraga, a former minister and ambassador in the Francoist government.
 However, in the 2005 Galician elections, the People's Party lost its overall majority, while just remaining the largest party in the parliament.

 In the event, power passed to a coalition between the Partido Socialista de Galicia (PSdeG) ('Galician Socialist Party'), a regional sister-party of Spain's main socialist party, the Partido Socialista Obrero Español ('Spanish Socialist Workers Party') and the BNG.
 As the senior partner in the new coalition, the PSdeG nominated its leader, Emilio Perez Touriño, to serve as Galicia's new president.